Ads

 Aural Warning Systems

 Aircraft aural warning systems work in conjunction with illuminated annunciator systems.
 They audibly inform the pilot of a situation requiring attention.
-Various tones and phrases sound in the cockpit to alert the crew when certain conditions exist.
+Various tones and phrases sound in the flight deck to alert the crew when certain conditions exist.
 For example, an aircraft with retractable landing gear uses an aural warning system to alert the crew to an unsafe condition.
-A bell sounds if the throttle is retarded and the landing gear is not in a down and locked condition.
+A bell sounds if the throttle is retarded and the landing gear is not in a down-and-locked condition.

-A typical transport category aircraft has an aural warning system that alerts the pilot with audio signals for the following: abnormal takeoff, landing, pressurization, mach airspeed conditions, an engine or wheel well fire, calls from the crew call system, collision avoidance recommendations, and more.
-Figure 3 shows some of the problems that trigger aural warnings and the action to be taken to correct the situation.
+A typical transport category aircraft has an aural warning system that alerts the pilot with audio signals for the following: abnormal takeoff, landing, pressurization, Mach airspeed conditions, an engine or wheel well fire, calls from the crew call system, collision avoidance recommendations, and more.
+Table 1 shows some of the problems that trigger aural warnings and the action to be taken to correct the situation.

 Examples of Aircraft Aural Warnings